WeiShaoD/neuroimage-menu/docs/source/FreeSurfer.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Subfields segmentation in Hippocampus

-Go to `HippocampalSubfieldsAndNucleiOfAmygdala module https://surfer.nmr.mgh.harvard.edu/fswiki/HippocampalSubfieldsAndNucleiOfAmygdala>` __ to see all the instructions

 After ``recon-all`` has been completed, you can use T1 scan from ``recon-all`` and the pipline::